 As soon as the New Year’s Eve ball comes down in Times Square, you’ll be bombarded with advertisements for every weight loss program and diet pill out there.
 The weight loss industry is counting on you to shell out big bucks to shed any excess pounds.

-What they won’t tell you is that new research shows that exercising can actually reprogram your brain so you won’t overeat.
+What the weight loss industry won’t tell you is that new research shows that the benefits of exercise can actually reprogram your brain so you won’t overeat.

 New research published in Obesity Reviews shows that when we’re surrounded by food ads and high-calorie temptations, our inhibitory control caves.
 Inhibitory control is the brain’s ability to manage impulsive behavior.